 Personal injury law encompasses many types of injuries that you may receive due to accidents or even intentional torts.
 When you sustain an injury, it is important that you retain an attorney who has experience litigating cases that involve similar injuries as yours.
 For example, if you’ve suffered a dog bite, you want an attorney with significant experience handling dog bite accident cases on your side.
-You should also consider an attorney’s negotiation skills and past results, which should indicate that the lawyer is skilled at both negotiation and trial work.
+You should also consider a personal injury attorney’s negotiation skills and past results, which should indicate that the lawyer is skilled at both negotiation and trial work.

 Many people believe that they can settle with insurance companies without the help of an attorney; while that is possible, research has shown that those who retain a personal injury attorney get up to three times more compensation than those who settle their own cases.
 Insurance companies are in the business of making money.
 When you file a claim, the insurance company retains an attorney, which cuts into its bottom line, and the amount the insurance company pays out also cuts into its bottom line.
 Thus, insurance companies generally strive to offer as little compensation as possible to close a claim.